Christian Lerch: Career

 With the multimedia documentary #illegaledrogentöten (eng. illegal drugs kill) Lerch finalized 2016 the trilogy on the devastating effects of the global war on drugs in consumer markets, transit and producing countries of illegal drugs.

 It was the first live social media radio documentary, using social media comments as a narrative.

 For Austria’s prestigious art museum Kunsthistorisches Museum Vienna, Lerch developed and curated 2019 the multimedia project “six seasons” consisting of an audio podcast and animated videos.
-Six paintings of the renowned old masters collection of the museum were used by a selection of contemporary writers (a.o.
+Six paintings from the renowned old masters collection of the museum were used by a selection of contemporary writers (a.o.
 Ann Cotten, Mark von Schlegell, Hanno Millesi) to write fictional short stories, that were transformed into a series of audio dramas.
 Through fictional storytelling “six seasons” provides a contemporary perception of Renaissance and Baroque paintings, conveying historical artistic intention into new and varied media formats.

+Lerch was an executive producer for the documentary series Sockenpuppenzoo in 2025.
+The podcast explored the activities of the right-wing group known as "Rosa-Liebknecht-Zoo," which sought to politically influence and manipulate the German-language Wikipedia.
+Through investigative reporting, the documentary examined the group's strategies, including the use of sockpuppet accounts and coordinated edits, highlighting broader concerns about ideological interference in online knowledge platforms.

+Next to his work as an editor and journalist he is visiting lecturer at the University of Konstanz, where he teaches storytelling and research in audio journalism.

 Awards

 Lerch received various awards, including the Award for ORF Journalists, and the Hans Nerth- Radio Scholarship.
 In the years 2010 and 2011 Christian Lerch was nominated for the CNN Journalist Award and for the Austrian Journalism Prize, the Dr. Karl Renner Prize In the year 2010 he received the second prize of the FEATUREPREIS Award in Basel, Switzerland.